College & Career Center

 - If you already have a Naviance account but don't remember your password, click "Parent or Guardian," and then "Forgot password?" on the Naviance login page.

-- If you still cannot log in, or if you have never had an account, please contact Karla Larson in the Guidance Office for assistance.
+- If you still cannot log in, or if you have never had an account, please contact Jen Fernandez in the Guidance Office for assistance.

 Standardized test information

-Standardized test registration materials and practice booklets in the C&CC include PSAT (a National Merit Scholarship qualifying test), SAT, SAT Subject Tests, and ACT tests.
-Practice books for many of these tests, as well as AP tests, are available for students to use in the C&CC or to check out for a week at a time.
+Standardized test practice books in the C&CC include PSAT (a National Merit Scholarship qualifying test), SAT, ACT, and AP tests.
+Students may check out and borrow one for a week at a time.

 For more detailed information, please see the College Entrance Standardized Testing page.

 What if I don't want to go to a four year college after Paly?
-(Community College, Gap Year)
+(Community College, Gap Year, Vocational Programs)

 The C&CC can help you explore options such as Community College, Gap Year, Vocational Training, or joining the military.